The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 Waving your hand with eyes closed makes proprioception more noticeable.
 You feel your hand moving from left to right, but also see its movement inwardly.

 Proprioception is driven by signals originating from muscles, tendons, and joints.
 The skin contributes as well, relaying a steady hum of information about the body’s outermost layer.
-This input presents as a faint tingling on the skin’s surface, so fine in texture that it can simply register as pressure.
+This input presents itself as a faint tingling sensation on the skin’s surface, so fine in texture that it can simply register as pressure.

 Representations are subtle and thus easy to overlook.
 We navigate daily life with our eyes open, flooding the brain with visual information that drowns out quieter signals.
 Closing the eyes helps bring these representations into focus.